by Ellie Smith / September 20, 2024

 This wine region in northern Spain is famous for its Tempranillo-based wines, which are rich and packed with flavor.
 Rioja is also home to the oldest wine in Spain.
 In fact, there’s a barrel of wine in the Rioja Wine Museum that dates back to the year 1775!

-If you want to experience the local wine culture, don’t miss the annual “Batalla del Vino” or “Wine Battle” in the town of Haro, which takes place on June 29th every year.
-In this colorful festival, participants drench each other in wine, creating a sea of purple-stained clothing and smiles.
+If you want to experience the local wine culture, don’t miss the annual “Batalla del Vino” or “Wine Battle” in the town of Haro, which takes place in June every year.
+In this colorful festival, participants drench each other in wine, creating a sea of purple-stained clothing!

 The Douro Valley is the world’s oldest demarcated wine region, meaning that its boundaries were legally defined for wine production.
 In 1756, the Marquis de Pombal created a law that set these boundaries, making the Douro Valley the first region in the world to have a legally demarcated wine region.